jeka-dev/jeka/docs/tutorials/getting-started.md

     jeka.default.kbean=script
     ```

-    You can check the actual default KBean, by executing `jeka --info` and check for the *Default KBean* entry.
+    You can check the actual default KBean, by executing `jeka --inspect` and check for the *Default KBean* entry.

     !!! note
         A given `KBean` class can accept many names to be referenced :